 Oh great!
 What hope do I have if I’m not that confident?

-If you work in a very masculine environment confidence is often seen as the number one quality for success and tend to be equated with competence.
-When unconscious bias and old structures prevail and only externally confident people are being promoted it's easy to see how the pressure mounts on women to project confidence at all times and at all cost.
+If you work in a very masculine environment confidence is often seen as the number one quality for success and tends to be equated with competence.
+When unconscious bias and old structures prevail and only externally confident people are promoted it’s easy to see how the pressure mounts on women to project confidence at all times and at all cost.

 But does the pressure to appear confident lead to fake confidence?

 It is possible that having confidence becomes more important than striving for authentic goals.

 If you spend all your energy protecting that confident image (because that’s the way to survive in your current environment) then there’s little room for vulnerability or errors.
 But if perfectionism takes over from authenticity you may be walking down a path of perceived success never actually feeling successful or fulfilled as you are achieving what other people define as success.

 There’s some truth in the phrase “Fake it until you make” as it encourages action before you know all the details, but I believe it can also lead to fake confidence.
 Perhaps our focus on competing with men in their game and following their rules has lead us forgetting what we actually want and how?
 What is your own feminine way to do things and what are your own authentic goals?

 If the only way to survive in a male dominated environment is to have confidence, are you then more focused on building that confidence than pursuing your own dreams?

 I ask because I see so many women chasing other people’s dreams trapped in that ‘confidence as success’ myth.
 It’s a confidence trap.